 * Carriers of germline or somatic deleterious mutations in BRCA1/2, and with confirmed loss of the second allele of the affected gene.

 ** Carriers of germline or somatic deleterious mutations in BRCA1/2, or BRCA1 promoter methylation, and with confirmed loss of the second allele of the affected gene.
-Additional Table 3: BRCA1/2 mutations and BRCA1 promoter methylation among breast cancer subtypes.
+Table S3: BRCA1/2 mutations and BRCA1 promoter methylation among breast cancer subtypes.